Subhadip7477/LLM-Chatbot-Using-Openvino-/README.md

 ## How to Run
 1. Open the notebook in Google Colab.
-2. Run all cells in order and add one cell for user interface as per your choice or you can also run py file.
+2. Run all cells in order and add one extra cell for user interface.
-3. Ask questions any using the Gradio interface
+3. Ask questions any using the Gradio interface.